 TURNING SPECTATORS INTO CONNECTED FANS: THE FUTURE OF SPONSORSHIP

-Empty stadiums and lockdowns have changed sports viewing forever.
+The changing world has meant an evolution in Sports Marketing.
 Here’s how to create better fan experiences and brand connections with cutting-edge digital tools.

 But don’t just take our word for this.
 Research shows that a sponsorship investment can yield 10 times the return of a traditional media campaign, and fans are three times more likely to purchase, and twice as likely to recommend a sponsor of a team they love.

 However, this comes with an asterisk.
-To unlock all these rewards, you need to play a smarter sponsorship game, one that’s covid-conscious, mobile-first, and which goes past the conventional marketing approach of defaulting to ground activations.
+To unlock all these rewards, you need to play a smarter sponsorship game, one that’s safe mobile-first, and which goes past the conventional marketing approach of defaulting to ground activations.
 While those face-to-face experiences undoubtedly still offer value, you need a comprehensive hybrid strategy that also creates and maintains one-to-one fan conversations on digital channels, and which includes a second-screen strategy.

 Thankfully, you’ve now got a powerful digital toolbox to play with: Virtual Reality (VR), Internet of Things (IoT), Augmented Reality (AR), Blockchain, fanbots, and our personal favourite, versatile digital tokens like Virtual Atoms (VAs).
 These VAs can be linked in an email, embedded in a digital banner, inserted into a social media post or grabbed from the TV during a live broadcast: the possibilities are literally endless.

 You just need a creative idea, some strategic thinking and the right partner.
 Here are three ways to create connected fans and leverage more digital interaction:

 1. OWN (AND SELL) THE MOMENT.